• Skip to primary navigation

 Most dog owners prefer to walk their dogs in the evening.
 There is less distraction.
 The only thing that is of utmost concern to most dog owners is the risk of getting hit by a moving car or bike.

-But if you have sidewalks in your neighborhood, you can leash train your dog there.
+But if you have sidewalks in your neighborhood, you can leash-train your dog there.
 You do not have to take your dog to a busy road for the training to be effective.

 Stand still when your dog pulls

-It is usual for a dog to pull on the leash, but avoid the temptation of pulling back.
 You are leash training to get rid of that ugly behavior, so have some patience.
-Pulling back will only give your dog a wrong conception about such acts.
+Pulling back will only give your dog a wrong conception of such acts.

 Plus, when you pull back, you can harm your dog.
 So, instead of pulling the leash or angrily hitting your dog, stand motionless whenever your dog pulls the leash.

-Remain in one spot until the dog stays calm, then you can continue your journey.
+Remain in one spot until the dog stays calm; then, you can continue your journey.

-So you need to be extremely patient and consistent in what you do.
+So, you need to be extremely patient and consistent in what you do.
 Otherwise, you won’t be able to leash train your dog effectively.

 Keep information on ID tags updated